apergos/monthly-invoicing-py/README.md

    python3 generate_pdf.py -v inputs/sample.yaml -t templates/example.tmpl
 ```
   * Check the pdf invoice in the "billed" subdirectory.
+  * If you have font issues, check the paths of DejaVuSerif.ttf and DejaVuSerif-Bold.ttf and edit generate_pdf.py to update them

 ## Installation
  * Put the script somewhere within your path